iip-ecosphere/platform/platform/platform/README.md

 # IIP-Ecosphere platform

 The platform component for configuring and starting platform services.
+The platform component consists of the AAS abstraction as well as the abstract services and the abstract ECSruntime components for the AAS clients.
+Currently, this component just provides a command line client as basic interfaces to platform functionality.

 ## Configuration

-The basic YAML configuration of the plattform services (in ``iipecosphere.yml``) provide the following settings:
+The basic YAML configuration of the platform services (in ``iipecosphere.yml``) provide the following settings:

     aas:
       server: